Grammarly Review (2023): Is Grammarly Worth It? My Verdict

 Let’s talk about some of these settings and why I think they are so important.

 - Intent: With the choices of “inform”, “describe”, “convince”, and “tell a story”, you know that the software will try to understand why you’ve set up a narrative a certain way.

-While their personalized feedback algorithms aren’t perfect and as thorough as they could be, it’s intriguing to see that there’s a development towards turning a simple grammar check program into an all-around text analyst.
+While their personalized feedback algorithms aren’t perfect, it’s intriguing to see that there’s a development towards turning a simple grammar check program into an all-around text analyst.

 It’s the closest thing you can get towards having a real-life writing coach discussing the nuances of language as you go over your writing.

 Is Grammarly Premium worth it?

 For me, Grammarly Premium is worth it.